Oyeniran2308/Tobi-Power-BI/README.md

 - **Unit Sales Insights**
   - *Units Sold per Region:* North East sells the most units, reaching 208,893 units, followed by South West with 169,730 units sold.
 However, despite strong unit sales, North Central lags in revenue, suggesting that lower-priced or discounted products might be more popular here.
   - *Max Units Sold by Line of Business:* Service Plans sold the most units, at 244 units, indicating a high interest in after-sales support, but possibly lower profit margins as it contributes the least in terms of total revenue.
+### Key Insights
+- **Strategic Focus on Low-Performing Regions:** North Central and North West show underperformance in both revenue and units sold.
+Tailored marketing campaigns and sales initiatives could help boost sales in these regions.
+- **High Dependency on Workdays:** The highest revenue generation happens on workdays, indicating reliance on business-to-business (B2B) transactions.
+Enhancing promotions on non-workdays (e.g., public holidays) could help increase sales during off-peak periods.
+- **Diversification Opportunities:** While Copier and Parts sales are strong, Printer Sales lag behind.
+This might be a good area to focus marketing efforts or introduce competitive pricing and promotions.
+- **Consistency in Sales Across Days:** Product lines such as Parts and Service Plans have consistent performance across all days, which indicates resilience.
+These could be leveraged to stabilize revenue during periods of lower sales in other categories.